CSCI Member Spotlight

 How long have you had your lab?
 When did you join Columbia University?

-I started my lab here following my postdoc in Oct 2003.
+I started my lab in the fall of 2022.

 How big is your lab currently?